ClickHouse/ClickHouse/rfcs/control-groups/README.md

 ## Goals

-Add a mechanism for flexible resource limits for query execution based on query, user, groups of users.
+Add a mechanism for flexible resource limits for query execution for a query, a user or groups of users.

 ## Background